sassoftware/viya4-monitoring-kubernetes/samples/esmulti/README.md

 ## Using This Sample

 You customize your logging deployment by specifying values in `user.env` and `*.yaml` files.
 These files are stored in a local directory outside of your repository that is identified by the `USER_DIR` environment variable.
 See the
-[main README](../../README.md#customization) to for information about the customization process.
+[logging README](../../logging/README.md#log_custom) to for information about the customization process.

 The customization files in this sample provide a starting point for the customization files for a deployment that supports multi-role Elasticsearch nodes.